 This is an income tax credit for manufacturers, distributors and wholesale or retail merchants for a certain amount of ad valorem taxes paid on commodities, goods, wares, and merchandise held for resale.
-The ad valorem credit may be claimed for each location where such commodities, products, goods, wares and merchandise are found and upon which the ad valorem taxes have been paid.
-The tax credit for each location on which ad valorem taxes have been paid should not exceed the lesser of \$15,000 or the amount of income taxes attributable to such location.
-Previously, the credit may be claimed only in the year in which the ad valorem taxes are paid; however, Senate Bill 2934 amended Miss.
-Code Ann. §27-7-22.5 increasing the income tax credit for ad valorem taxes paid on certain inventory and authorizes any unused tax credit claimed to be carried forward for five (5) consecutive years effective July 1, 2012.
+The ad valorem credit may be claimed for each location where such commodities, products, goods, wares, and merchandise are found and upon which the ad valorem taxes have been paid.
+An income tax credit for ad valorem is also allowed for taxes paid on rental equipment.

-Effective January 1, 2014, House Bill 787 amends Miss.
-Code Ann. §27-7-22.5 to provide an income tax credit for ad valorem taxes paid on rental equipment.
 Rental equipment is defined as any rental equipment or other rental items which are held for short-term rental to the public under rental agreements that are not subject to privilege taxes.
-The bill also provides for the amount of credit to increase each year until the 2016 taxable year in which the amount of the credit will be limited to the lesser of the amount of ad valorem taxes paid or the amount of income taxes due for each location.
+For the 2016 taxable year and each taxable year thereafter, the tax credit of the taxpayer shall be the lesser of the amount of the ad valorem taxes paid or the amount of income taxes due that are attributable to each location.
 Any ad valorem taxes paid by a taxpayer that is applied toward the tax credit may not be used as a deduction by the taxpayer for state income tax purposes.
+Any unused tax credit may be carried forward for five (5) consecutive years.
+Any expenses on which the credit is calculated must be added back to taxable income.